-Get Crafty at Union Square’s Holiday Market
+Crafty Gifts at Union Square’s Holiday Market

-Every year Union Square plays host to an outdoor Holiday Market (top) that features unique, often-handmade jewelry, ornaments, art, clothes and toys (cool toys!).
+Every year Union Square plays host to a large outdoor Holiday Market that features unique, often-handmade jewelry, ornaments, art, clothes and toys (cool toys!).

-After getting chilly in the markets, warm up with hot chocolate at nearby City Bakery on 18th Street west of 5th ave, Their homemade marshmallows are enormous!
+After getting chilly in the markets, warm up with hot chocolate at nearby City Bakery on 18th Street west of 5th ave.
+A cup is always topped with their enormouse house-made marshmallows.
 If you don’t have sweet tooth go for the pretzel croissants.

 Cruise Columbus Circle